Quick facts

 - Premature plant death.

-Salt can be absorbed by plant roots, causing dehydration, and salt spray can burn turf and foliage especially on evergreens.
+Salt can be absorbed by plant roots, causing dehydration, and salt spray can burn turf and foliage, especially on evergreens.

 Sodium causes clay particles in soil to expand, increasing soil compaction, reducing water infiltration and making it hard for roots to grow.
 Weeds like Canada thistle, however, grow well in compacted soils.

-Good maintenance reduces need for deicing chemicals
+Good maintenance reduces the need for deicing chemicals

-- Shovel, scrape and sweep snow often to remove as much snow to prevent ice buildup.
-Avoid depositing snow onto nearby shrubs as it may contain salts or break branches.
+- Avoid depositing snow onto nearby shrubs as it may contain salts or break branches.

 - If needed, apply deicing salts correctly and sparingly to critical areas only.